 1/2 cup dried cranberries, 1/2 coconut, roll into balls and then into sugar

 The varieties are endless, use what you have.
-This recipe was very helpful when I had a bunch of boys coming after football practice, or when I had to figure out weekly lunches on a budget.
-Make the dough and toss in whatever you have in the cupboard.
+This recipe was very helpful when I had a bunch of boys coming in after football practice, or when I had to figure out weekly lunches on a budget.
+Mix together the basic cookie dough and toss in whatever you have in the cupboard.

 The serving tray holds four variations; Caramel Pretzel Cookies, Chocolate Chip Raisin and Walnut Cookies, Peanut Butter and Coconut Cookies and Peanut Butter Coconut cookies with Whole Peanuts.

 My days of making school lunches are over.
 These cookies are being packed up and taken to treat the hard working grooms who look after Hubs horses.

 One Basic Cookie Dough Many Cookie Flavours

 - 4 cups flour

 - ½ cup each chocolate chips, pretzels, Skor pieces

 - ½ cup each peanut butter, coconut, peanuts (add extra dry ingredients, flour, nuts etc.)